Ugandan English: Miscellaneous

 A large number of people or things.
-In Uganda, the word mobdoes not necessarily denote a large unruly crowd of people but can also be used to mean objects.
+In Uganda, the word mob does not necessarily denote a large unruly crowd of people but can also be used to mean objects.
 In some contexts, to Ugandans, mob can mean "a lot" or "a significant amount".
 For example, There are mob people in that building means that there are a lot of people in the building.
 The people represented in the example do not have to be unruly to be referred to as a mob.
 Another example, We have mob food here means we have a lot of food.